-Prepare for emergencies in advance by asking your baby's doctor during a checkup what to do and where to go if your baby needs emergency care.
-Learn basic first aid, including CPR, and keep emergency phone numbers and addresses handy.
+Prepare for emergencies by asking your baby''s doctor during a scheduled checkup what to do and where to go if your baby needs emergency care.
+Learn basic first aid, including CPR, and keep emergency phone numbers handy.

 Be ready to answer questions

-Be prepared to help the medical staff understand what's happening with your baby.
+Whether you contact your baby''s doctor or seek emergency care, be prepared to help the medical staff understand what''s happening with your baby.
 Expect questions about:

 - Your baby''s symptoms.
 What prompted you to seek medical attention for your baby?
 What are your specific concerns?

 - Your baby''s medical history.
 Does your baby have any known allergies?
 Are your baby''s immunizations current?
 Does your baby have any chronic conditions?
 Be prepared to share details about your pregnancy and the baby''s birth.